chaozwn/im-select.nvim/README.md

             -- For macOS, default: "im-select"
             -- For Linux, default: "fcitx5-remote" or "fcitx-remote" or "ibus" default_command = 'im-select.exe',

+            -- IM will auto set default_main_select in `insert` mode, -- not restore previous input method. some one who likes -- set not en input method swith en first can use it. default_main_select = nil,

             -- Restore the default input method state when the following events are triggered set_default_events = { "VimEnter", "FocusGained", "InsertLeave", "CmdlineLeave" },